Your money-making expert. Financial journalist, TV and radio personality.

-Estate Planning sounds like one of those things that only applies to wealthy people.
-Who own estates.
+Estate planning sounds like one of those things that only applies to wealthy people who own country estates.
 But it isn’t true.
 All it means is planning for what will happen to your estate when you die.
 Your ‘estate’ means everything you own, including money and property.

 Nobody likes to think about death or leaving behind those we love, but it’s so important to prepare for what happens next after you’re gone.

 There are quite a few words and terms and rules that you need to understand and actions that you need to take (like writing or updating your will).
 In this ‘all you need to know’ guide we will take you through each of them, explain what they mean and what you should do.

 There are also lots more helpful articles here.